 Twitter typically works well with undergraduate arts and education programs by targeting the younger audiences that are more active on this platform.
 Utilizing informational or entertaining content can help to engage these users while providing value to get them connected to the brand.

 Spotify is a growing advertising platform, out-pacing radio for younger audiences and constantly becoming more mobile among listeners.
 Marketers can gain access to user listening habits to inform ad space buying decisions and increase brand recognition.
 Because this platform is popular for younger listeners, it works well with undergraduate campaigns or programs that require little work experience.

 Combined with the ability to target audiences by topic, keyword and demographics, YouTube has become an influential platform in boosting awareness, improving reach and capturing your audience’s attention.
 YouTube can work for a variety of undergraduate or graduate programs to give exposure to key aspects of your offerings.

 Prospective students and alumni utilize subreddits to discuss many education related topics ranging from program acceptance to admissions processes, and marketers can target by these niche communities with specific interests.
 Reddit can be a great place to gather prospective student information, generate a sense of community and engage with users in real-time for a variety of programs, especially those in tech and STEM fields.

 Students make decisions for enrollment based on hundreds of factors, and oftentimes these decisions are rooted in brand familiarity and recognition.
 The opportunity to place your advertisements on a variety of social channels not only communicates the value of your program, but builds a foundation for your relationship that can impact every decision made moving forward.

 This post is part one in a two-part series designed to help higher ed marketers make sense of social channels.
-Be on the look out for part two going live soon!
+Read part two to understand which channels help generate leads!